lavary/laravel-menu/README.md

 ## Nested Groups

-Laravel Menu supports nested grouping feature as well.  grouA menup merges its own attribute with its parent group then shares them between its wrapped items:
+Laravel Menu supports nested grouping feature as well.
+A menu group merges its own attribute with its parent group then shares them between its wrapped items:

 ```php
 <?php